jerith/Platform-Guild/language-guides/python/language.rst

 ---------------------

-There are a number of built-in objects (i.e. objects in the :mod:`__builtin__` namespace, available without any imports, whose use is *strongly discouraged*.
+There are a number of built-in objects (i.e. objects in the :mod:`__builtin__` namespace, available without any imports) whose use is *strongly discouraged*.

 The following is a brief list: